IRS Letter 531

 • Negotiate settlement options or penalty relief if appropriate

+If you’ve received a Notice of Deficiency, the clock is ticking, and you need legal help immediately.
 This is your last chance to stop the IRS from finalizing the debt.

 ▸ Respond Before It’s Too Late

-The 90-day deadline is firm and once it passes, your options shrink dramatically.
+The 90-day deadline is firm, and once it passes, your options shrink dramatically.

 Call (903) 595-1000 or fill out this quick form to schedule a consultation and protect your rights today.